-In the United States, there were 13,800 jobs for Robotics Technician in 2016.
+There were about 13,800 jobs for Robotics Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Robotics Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Robotics Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.

 Do Robotics Technicians Make A Lot Of Money?

 The typical yearly salary for Robotics Technicians is somewhere between $37,090 and $88,860.

 Robotics Technicians who work in Washington, Georgia, or Colorado, make the highest salaries.

 How much do Robotics Technicians make in different U.S. states?

 |State||Annual Mean Salary|

 Below is a list of the types of tools and technologies that Robotics Technicians may use on a daily basis: